About Mental Health & Addiction Services

 This program provides methadone treatment services to individuals with drug dependency and offers individual counselling, education, support, and methadone treatment interdisciplinary case management.

 The adolescent psychiatric assessment unit is located in Prince George and is a regional centre for all adolescent psychiatric services.
 The team provides crisis stabilization, comprehensive psychiatric assessment and brief treatment for youth who are experiencing serious psychiatric symptoms such as psychosis, disorder of mood, suicidal behaviour or anxiety states.
 Care is provided by an interprofessional team, usually comprised of a Psychiatrist, Psychologist, Nurses, Family Liaison, Waitlist Clinician, Recreation Therapist and School Teachers, as well as other disciplines as needed.

 Youth Treatment Centre Mental Health and Addictions

 The Nechako Youth Treatment Program (NYTP) provides substance misuse management, detox and treatment, as well as mental health assessments for youth ages 13 - 18.
 Individual, family, and group support are also provided.

 Adult Psychiatric Inpatient Units

 Adult Psychiatric Inpatient Units are located in Prince George (University Hospital of Northern British Columbia), Dawson Creek (Dawson Creek and District Hospital), and Terrace (Mills Memorial Hospital) and are designated psychiatric facilities which are able to provide care to people certified under the Provincial Mental Health Act.
-The units offer a multi-disciplinary approach to care, and liaise with community services to ensure continuity of care when patients are discharged to the community.
+The units offer an interprofessional approach to care, and liaise with community services to ensure continuity of care when patients are discharged to the community.

 Adult Withdrawal Management Unit (AWMU)